 Showing 51 - 100 of 100 Results

-A crucial form of teacing at the university.
-A lecturer presents a topic, and students write down the most important information or listen.
-Lectures are often supllmented by additional aids such as slides, maps, transparencies, or projectors.
+A crucial form of teaching at universities.
+A lecturer presents a topic, and students listen, typically writing down the most important information.
+Lectures are often supplemented by additional aids such as slides, maps, transparencies, or projectors.

 A directory of all the courses offered at the university during a semester.
 It contains information about the course time, location such as lecture hall, seminar room, or lab, and the name of the lecturer.
 The lecture directory is also available online in Campus.